 Understanding Power Automate basics

-Think of Power Automate as a tool that can respond to triggers—an event that starts an automation—and then perform a series of actions.
-For instance, when a specific email arrives, Power Automate could be configured to automatically save its attachment and notify your team via a Tallyfy task.
+Think of Power Automate as a tool that responds to triggers - an event that starts an automation - and then performs a series of actions.
+Here’s a real example: when a client email arrives with a contract attachment, Power Automate automatically saves that file to SharePoint and creates a Tallyfy task for your legal team to review it.

 - Trigger Tallyfy workflows from external events: When a new lead is added to your CRM (like Salesforce or HubSpot), a Power Automate flow can automatically launch a specific Tallyfy procedure template, such as “New Client Onboarding,” ensuring a standardized follow-up within Tallyfy.